montonio/montonio-js/README.md

 await montonioCheckout.initialize('#montonio-checkout-container'); // The CSS selector string or HTMLElement of the container to mount the Montonio Checkout component
 ```

-The `MontonioCheckout.initialize()` method will render the Montonio Checkout iframe in the specified container.
-You can then interact with the checkout by calling methods on the `MontonioCheckout` instance.
+The `MontonioCheckout.initialize()` method will render the MontonioCheckout component in the specified container.
+You can then interact with it by calling methods on the `MontonioCheckout` instance.

 ### 2. Validate the payment form